martin-rizzo/TensorInfo/README.md

 <div align="center">

-# 🧭 TensorMap (tm::)
+# 🧭 TensorInfo (tin::)

 </div>

-**TensorMap** is a lightweight C++ library designed to simplify the handling of tensor data stored in specialized file formats such as `.safetensors` and `.gguf`.
-It provides tools to efficiently access tensor metadata, shapes, and memory offsets, enabling seamless integration with machine learning models and data processing workflows.
+**TensorInfo** is a lightweight C++ library designed to simplify the handling of tensor data stored in specialized file formats such as `.safetensors` and `.gguf`.
+It provides access to tensor metadata, shapes, and memory offsets, enabling seamless integration with machine learning checkpoints verifing and data processing workflows.

 It includes utilities for inspecting safetensors/gguf files:
 - `lstensors`: CLI tool to list tensors and metadata in safetensors and gguf files.